 d.
 The Student Conduct Advisor will be present at all conduct board hearings.
 He or she participates in deliberations and discussions, but does not vote.

 Section C: Qualifications of Student Conduct Hearing Board Members

 a.
 Be full-time undergraduate student (minimum of 12 semester hours).

 b.
 Not be on disciplinary probation of scholastically deficient (cumulative GPA below 2.5).

 Section D: If a student member of the Student Conduct Board is charged with a violation of the policies, rules, and regulations of the college, he or she may be suspended from their position by the Vice President of Student Life.
 Members found responsible of any such violation or offense may be disqualified from any further participation in the college disciplinary system.

 ARTICLE VIII: STUDENT FOUNDATIONS ASSOCIATION

-Student Foundations (StuFu) is a coordinate component of the Student Government Association.
+Section A: Student Foundations (STUFU) is a coordinate component of the Student Government Association.
 The objective of the organization is to coordinate, initiate, and administer activities involving the educational, recreational, and social interests of the college community.

-President of StuFu shall serve as a voting member of the Student Government.
+Section B: President of STUFU shall serve as a voting member of the Student Government.

 ARTICLE IX: INITIATIVE AND REFERENDUM